 In fact, if you sell the stock, it’s best to sell the stock on the vesting date.
 You’ll have already paid tax on the stock as regular income as it vests.
 If you sell right away, you’ll sell at the same price as the vesting price, and there won’t be any more gains subject to further taxation.
 If you’ve already missed this window, consider waiting for a year after vesting so you’ll pay a long term capital gains rate on the sale.
 If you sell the stock less than a year after vesting, the gains will be subject to short term capital gains rates.

-Plan Ahead to Avoid a Big Tax Bill
+Plan Ahead to Minimize Your Tax Bill on Restricted Stock Units

 Since your vesting schedule tells you when your restricted stock vests, and therefore when you’ll be taxed, you can plan ahead to minimize your tax bill.